 First, clean up the things that attract rats like food, water, and clutter.
 Store open food packages, leftovers, and pet food in air tight containers.
 Only set out dog or cat food and water when feeding your pet instead of leaving full dishes out all the time.
 Next, seal up potential entry points.
 Rats only need a half-inch sized opening to get inside.
 Block entryways by covering chimneys and dryer vents with mesh metal grates.
 Check for holes, gaps or cracks along a building’s foundation, doors and windows; fill any openings with steel or copper wool and cover with silicone caulk.
 Finally, pouch up by placing Stay Away® Mice pest prevention pouches anywhere needing protection from rats or mice.
 EarthKind’s all natural, scent based repellent overwhelms the sense of smell rodents rely on with a unique blend of essential oils that most people enjoy.
 Rodents will avoid any area where the fragrance is present.

 How to get rid of dead rat smell.

 You can get rid of rats, and the dead rodent stink they leave behind, without resorting to harsh chemicals or dangerous rat control methods.
 The first step, of course, is to clear out any existing infestation.
 Once that has been done, follow these tips:

 - Review CDC guidelines for cleaning up after rodents to protect yourself against diseases carried by rats and mice like Hantavirus.

 - Air out the area by opening windows and using fans.

 - If there are any rodent remains, find and remove them.
 Make sure to wear protective gloves.

 - Clean areas where nests, droppings, or other signs of rodent activity were present with a disinfectant.

-- Place Stay Away® Rodent pouches in the area using 1 pouch per 8 square feet if the rat problem persists, or just 1 pouch per 125 square feet to prevent future problems.
+- Place Stay Away® Mice pouches in the area using 1 pouch per 8 square feet if the rat problem persists, or just 1 pouch per 125 square feet to prevent future problems.